"Coding is Your Child’s Key to Unlocking the Future"

 Lucretia gained exposure to computing at a very young age, copying type-in-programs written in BASIC out of her father’s computer magazines.
 Later, she went on to study engineering at Stanford University and ultimately earned a degree in Computer Systems Engineering.
 After a successful 16+ year career in various technical roles in the financial services industry, she felt compelled to work more closely in her community and do something that would have a far greater impact.
 Galaxy Kids Code Club was created out of a drive to both inspire and support all children, especially young girls and underrepresented minorities to pursue an education in computer science.
 Lucretia leverages her strong technical education and industry professional experience to bring a real-world perspective to her teaching.

 Originally from Denver, Colorado, Lucretia currently lives in Antioch, CA with her husband and two children.
-She is a member of the Computer Science Teachers Association, California School Age Consortium, and sits on the Brentwood Chamber Board of Directors.
+She is a member of the Computer Science Teachers Association, California School Age Consortium, and National After-School Association.
+Lucretia is also an active member of the community and serves on the Brentwood Chamber Board of Directors and as an advisor to the Antioch Youth Services and Recreational Services Committee.